 Investing in debt instruments involves interest-rate, sector, security and credit risk.
 Compared with investment-grade bonds, high-yield bonds generally attract a lower rating and usually offer higher yields in order to offset the lower credit rating or higher default risk associated with these securities.
 High-yield bonds involve a greater risk of capital erosion through default or in the case of an effective interest rate that is below the current rate of interest.
 Economic conditions and changes in the level of interest rates may have a considerable impact on the value of these bonds.
-In addition, high-yield bonds tend to react more to developments affecting market and credit risk than securities with a higher rating.
+In addition, high-yield bonds may be exposed to greater credit or default risk than bonds with a high rating.
+These bonds tend to react more to developments affecting market and credit risk than securities with a higher rating.
 The value of high-yield bonds may be negatively affected by overall economic conditions, such as an economic downturn or a period of rising interest rates.
 High-yield bonds may be less liquid and more difficult to sell or value at a favourable point in time or price than bonds with a higher rating.
 In particular, high-yield bonds are often issued by smaller, less creditworthy and more indebted companies that are generally less able to pay capital and interest on schedule than financially sound companies.

-j) Convertible Bonds
+i) Convertible Bonds